dchorrox/Battle-of-the-Neighborhood/README.md

 combination with the Foursquare location data.
 So make sure that you provide adequate explanation and discussion, with examples, of the data that you will be using, even if it is only Foursquare location data.

-**_To provide the stakeholders the necessary information I'll be combining Toronto's 2016 Census that contains Population, Average income per Neighborhood with Toronot's Neighborhoods shapefile and Foursquare API to collect competitors on the same neighborhoods._**
+**_Stakeholders will be provided information combining Toronto's 2016 Census that contains Population, Average income per Neighborhood with Toronoto's Neighborhood shapefile and Foursquare API to collect competitors on the same neighborhoods._**

 **_Toronto's Census data is publicly available at this website: